Zoom on the A-iPower SUA2000iD

-- Given that the SUA2000iD reaches an autonomy of up to 10 hours with a full tank and at 25% load, it is placed within the average autonomy range of similarly powerful generators.
-If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Westinghouse WGen2000, boasting with up to 26 hours.
+- As the SUA2000iD offers up to 10 hours run time on a full tank at a 25% load, it falls within the average autonomy range among the generators of a similar power.
+If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Westinghouse WH2200iXLT, boasting with up to 13 hours.

 As you can see from this interactive chart, when compared to other 1500-2500W generators, the A-iPower SUA2000iD is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.